 - 1/2 teaspoon black pepper

-- 3 lb beef chuck roast Or another, cut in half
+- 3 lb beef chuck roast cut into 1lb chunks

 - 1 tablespoon canola oil